Esri/Esri-Ozone-Map-Widget/README.md

         grunt

 Specific build targets are defined in the top level file, Gruntfile.js.
-At present, there are a few primary targets:  jshint, test, and jsdoc.
+At present, there are a few primary targets:  jshint, test, jsdoc, and deploy.
 Provide those targets on the command line to execute only those grunt tasks.

         grunt jsdoc